pavel212/uffi/README.md

 glfw.Init()
 ```
 ### Lazy load
-If only library name provided, ffi returns empty table with '__index' metametod that loads functions when called (indexed).
+If only library name provided, ffi returns empty table with '__index' metamethod that loads functions at the moment when it is called for the first time (indexed).
 ```Lua
 local std = ffi("msvcrt")
 std.puts("qwe")